Between consulting, workshopping, and keynote speaking, customer experience is a concept I introduce to somebody new almost every day.

-Let’s take a look back Nationwide’s promise: Nationwide is on your side.
+Let’s take a look back at Nationwide’s promise: Nationwide is on your side.

-What if you are a Nationwide insurance policy holder and your claim is rejected?
+What if you’re a Nationwide insurance policy holder and your claim is rejected?
 It’s likely that they’ll feel as though Nationwide isn’t on their side.

 As an industry, when we’re challenging business school students and entrepreneurs to write business plans, we urge them to consider the marketing angles of a brand promise: